great river race

 🚣♀️🚣♂️ Known as London’s River Marathon hundreds of crews are set for the annual Great River Race, a spectacular boat race on the River Thames.
 Spectating is free!

-A great day out for both competitors and spectators alike the Great River Race takes place over a 21.6-mile route featuring no less than 28 bridges.
-An iconic event it attracts every level of fixed seat rower.
-From dedicated athletes set on winning, to those racing for charity, all congregating for the race start at London’s Docklands.
+A great day out for both competitors and spectators alike the Great River Race takes place on Saturday 21 September over a 21.6-mile route featuring no less than 28 bridges.
+The race starts in the Docklands at 1.15pm.
+The fastest boats will finish in Richmond just over two hours later.

-A colourful celebration of around 300 boats of all shapes and sizes will take part.
-Crews from the UK are joined by competitors from a range of other European countries, as well as America and Australia
+A colourful celebration of over 250 boats of all shapes and sizes are set to compete.
+The race attracts every level of fixed seat rower.
+From dedicated athletes set on winning, to those racing for charity.
+Crews from the UK will be joined by competitors from a range of other European countries, as well as America and Australia.
+In the region of 1500 people will take part.

 A highlight of traditional fixed seat rowing events, it includes Thames Cutters in full regalia from the Worshipful Companies of Founders, Tallow Chandlers and Glaziers.